 US Marine Barracks Bombing

-On October 23, 1983, the US Marine Barracks in Beirut, Lebanon, was attacked by a terrorist truck bomb; 241 Marines and Sailors were killed and over 100 more injured.
+On October 23, 1983, terrorists attacked the US Marine Barracks in Beirut, Lebanon, with a truck bomb; killed were 241 Marines and Sailors and over 100 more injured.
 The nation was shocked and dismayed.
 Most Americans could not believe that something like this could happen.

 What the American public could not know was that the rules of engagement (ROE) severely restricted the use of force, not allowing Marines to carry loaded weapons, allowing them to shoot only if they could verify that their lives were in danger and only if they could clearly identify a specific target.

 The gate guards and sentries in Beirut had empty weapons.
 Why?
 Because safety is our number one goal.
-Commanders are more afraid for PFC (Private First Class) standing at the gate having a negligent discharge than they are of the same PFC being killed by a terrorist.
+Commanders are more afraid for PFC (Private First Class) standing at the gate having a negligent discharge than they are of a terrorist killing the same PFC.

 USS Cole Attack